 Citizen Science Biodiversity Project

-The Nature in the City Biodiversity Project is a citizen science program to monitor birds and butterflies around Fort Collins.
+You can help as a citizen scientist by learning to monitor birds and butterflies around Fort Collins.
 The goal is to collect long-term ecological data that will help support the Nature in the City Strategic Plan to maintain "a connected open space network accessible to the entire community that provides a variety of experiences and functional habitat for people, plants, and wildlife."

 How Surveys Work